Success. Growth. Abundance. Results. Excellence.

 How true is that?
 Have you ever seen people play football without knowing where the goalposts are?
 They’ll be running up and down the field the whole time with the ball and not scoring any goal!
 Likewise, we need to set our goals for us to move somewhere.

-Don’t let your goal be just any goal to.
-Make it a big, bold and audacious goal – one which will truly excite and inspire you.
+Don’t let your goal be just any goal too.
+Make it a big, bold, and audacious goal – one that will truly excite and inspire you.
 It’s pointless to have a goal that will automatically be achieved without much of a fight.
 On the other hand, if you have a goal where you really have to work for it, that’s one worth striving for.